jmsv/astonhack2017/README.md

 1. Press `Ctrl-Shift-E` or naviagte to: `Menu > Extensions > Extensions`
 2. Click `Developer Mode`
 3. Click `Load unpacked extension...`
-4. Navigate to the `Extension` folder, and click the `OK` on the folder
+4. Navigate to the `Extension` folder, and click `OK` on the folder

 #### Edge